 No. This website is our brochure for now, but if you have any further questions or want more info, call or email, we'd be happy to help.

-We use three different factories to manufacture our carbon frames.
+We use several different factories to manufacture our carbon frames.
 A small producer makes the Mojo and Mojo SL frames in a factory in Shenzhen, China.
 They are in an area where much of today's carbon manufacturing is coming from (Kestrel, Specialized, Colnago, Scott, Cervelo, Trek, Merlin, Orbea, Felt, Ridley and a bunch more for that matter).
 The owner of the company has a PhD in composites and has done a lot of work for both universities and the Taiwan government.
 We do all the development here, the design, FEA, engineering and testing.
 We have over 1800 hours of CAD time into the Mojo alone.

 The forged parts come from a well-known fabricator in Taiwan.
 They also make the cases for iPods, Macbooks and iPhones, and probably the iPad.
 No, we can’t help you get Apple stuff cheap.

 We STRONGLY recommend using only shocks supplied by Ibis.
 Even a tiny change in shock length or stroke can result in CATASTROPHIC FAILURE of the frame.

 Another issue is that the suspension is designed in conjunction with the spring rates of the shock and changing the spring rate can adversely affect the performance.

 Mojo, Mojo SL and Tranny default stem sizing: